Support Reading With These Strategies

 - Choosing books below your child’s Lexile range is fine for any type of reader, but can be especially helpful for struggling and reluctant readers.
 It may help build confidence while learning about new topics and interests.
 The Find a Book tool makes it easy to find materials with easier-to-read text but age-appropriate content.
 Look for books with an HL (high-interest, low-readability) code.
 Read more about Lexile codes.

 Start here to learn more about how Lexile measures help students learn at home and in school.

 Educators see it every fall: student reading scores slip during summer.
-It’s a well-documented phenomenon that affects all readers, but especially children with low incomes who have less access to reading materials when not at school.
-This “summer slide” can develop into a larger gap that leaves some children far behind their peers in literacy skills.
+It’s a well-documented phenomenon that affects all readers.
 Read more about strategies to stop the summer reading slide.